What is a hospital call center?

 Using integrated hospital call center systems, they can better handle these various activities.

-Hospital call center best practice
+Hospital call center best practices

 Using a hospital call center to manage a wide range of patient and agent interactions is becoming popular.
 The modernized hospital call centers tend to have specific roles rather than the typical call centers.
 They are in charge of not only appointments but also nurse triage and marketing campaigns.